 The Amazing African Penguins

 African Penguins (Spheniscus demersus) are part of a family of flightless, aquatic birds who are wired for life in the water.
 African Penguin colonies spread from Namibia on the west coast up to Port Elizabeth on the east coast of South Africa.Boulders #Beach, South Africa is pristine, clean and beautiful.
-It's also where you can hang out… Click To Tweet
+It's also where you can hang out with the endangered #African #penguins!
+Click To Tweet

 Most of these colonies are located on the small islands.
 There are only a handful of land-based colonies.
 On dry land these birds seem odd and uncomfortable, waddling along while making the most peculiar noises.
 In the ocean, however, they are adept to swim at high speeds with impeccable control and grace.